flaxandteal/arches-terraform/README.md

 2. Create the new GCP project
 3. Enable billing for the new project
 4. Enable the Cloud Key Management Service (KMS) API for the project.
-Note: I have tried doing this in my script but it failed so manual for now
+Note: I have tried doing this in my script but it failed so manual for now.

-The above are the only tasks that you need to execute manually in the GCP console.
+**The above are the only tasks that you need to execute manually in the GCP console.
-Please try and stick to automation for everything else from now on - we don't want drift!
+Please try and stick to automation for everything else from now on - we don't want drift!**

 5. You must have the following installed locally to bootstrap this:
         GitHub CLI (gh --version to check)
         GCP CLI (gcloud version to check)